Skip to main content

 • OFF: Hides all the radii.

-• OFF: Displays the PCD for that specific frame.
+• OFF: Displays the PCD for the current frame only.

 Hot key: ALT/OPTION + IDisplays point cloud data in 2D images.